Cart 0

 Los Angeles Review of Books

-She was named by Glamour Magazine one of '50 Phenomenal Women Making a Difference' in 2014.
-She’s been a fellow at the Bread Loaf Writers' Conference, has held scholarships to the Sewanee Writers' Conference, and been nominated for a Pushcart Prize and The Best New American Voices, among others.
+She was named by Glamour Magazine as one of “50 Phenomenal Women of the Year Who Are Making a Difference” in 2014.
+She’s been a fellow at the Bread Loaf Writers' Conference, has held scholarships to the Sewanee Writers' Conference and the Vermont Studio Center, and has been nominated for a Pushcart Prize, among other honors.

 In an interview she was asked about the challenges of growing up so removed from Indian culture in Wyoming.
 She responded: “Growing up, I didn’t know any different world.
 But I did know I was pretty much the only brown face in any room I was in.
 I think it always made me feel like an outsider, and that informed much of my writing and thinking about race.
 The rural immigrant experience is something completely different.
 There are no Indian grocery stores, Indian restaurants or just other Indians – so much of what I knew of Indian culture was through my mother.”